mngugi/WebVuln--Plus/README.md

 - OWASP Top 10 - A2: Broken Authentication
 - PortSwigger: Password Storage Vulnerabilities
 - OWASP Cheat Sheet: Secure Storage of Passwords

+***
+# 🌐 WebVuln-022: Insecure Authentication

+**Category:**
+Authentication

+**Vulnerability ID:**
+`WEBVULN-022`

+---

+## 🧪 Demo / Proof of Concept (PoC)

+### 📌 Scenario:
+A web application fails to securely authenticate users, allowing unauthorized access or weak user verification.
+This can occur through improper implementation of authentication mechanisms, such as insecure session management or missing authentication mechanisms.

+---

+### 🧩 Payload:
+- **Missing Session Expiry**: A session is not terminated after user logout or after a certain period of inactivity.
+- **Weak Password Policies**: Allowing users to create easily guessable passwords (e.g., "password123").
+- **Bypassing Authentication**: An attacker finds ways to bypass authentication, such as manipulating URL parameters or accessing sensitive endpoints without proper checks.

+---

+### ✅ Effect:
+- **Unauthorized Access**: Attackers can gain access to restricted areas or accounts without proper authentication.
+- **Session Hijacking**: If authentication tokens are poorly managed or transmitted insecurely, they can be hijacked.

+---

+## 🌐 PoC Platforms:
+You can simulate this vulnerability using:

+- DVWA
+- bWAPP
+- WebGoat

+---

+## 🛡️ Mitigation
+- ✅ **Implement Secure Authentication Protocols**
+  Use strong authentication mechanisms like OAuth2, OpenID Connect, or multi-factor authentication (MFA).

+- ✅ **Enforce Strong Password Policies**
+  Require strong passwords with a mix of letters, numbers, and special characters.

+- ✅ **Use Secure Session Management**
+  Ensure that sessions are securely managed, with proper expiry, regeneration after login, and timeout mechanisms.

+- ✅ **Implement CAPTCHA and Rate Limiting**
+  Use CAPTCHA and rate limiting to prevent automated login attempts and brute force attacks.

+---

+## 🔧 Testing Tools / Techniques
+- Burp Suite (to intercept and test authentication flows)
+- OWASP ZAP (for scanning insecure authentication mechanisms)
+- Hydra (for testing login forms with common usernames and passwords)
+- Manual testing of login and session management mechanisms

+---

+## 📚 References
+- OWASP: Insecure Authentication
+- PortSwigger: Insecure Authentication
+- OWASP Cheat Sheet: Authentication
+- OWASP Top 10 - A2: Broken Authentication

+***